Maximising the Benefits of Capital Allowances

 Businesses may, however, already be submitting claims for this investment under the Annual Investment Allowance (AIA) if the threshold, which has been £200,000 since January 2016, is not exceeded.
 The allowance for zero-emission goods vehicles is only available to businesses that have not already received any plug-in grants.

-Changes to the list of energy-saving technologies eligible for 100% FYA
+Changes to the enhanced capital allowances list eligible for 100% First Year Allowance (FYA)

 On a similar environmentally-friendly theme, businesses purchasing designated plant and machinery which use energy efficiently are eligible for 100% FYA.
-Last Autumn’s Budget made a number of changes including adding three new products, modifying nine and removing two items from the list of qualifying assets.
+Last Autumn’s Budget made a number of changes including adding three new products, modifying nine and removing two items from the list of qualifying assets for enhanced capital allowances.

-The scheme allows businesses to write off 100% of the cost of an investment in qualifying plant and machinery against the taxable income for the period in which the investment is made, thereby improving cash flow.
+The enhanced capital allowance scheme allows businesses to write off 100% of the cost of an investment in qualifying plant and machinery against the taxable income for the period in which the investment is made, thereby improving cash flow.

 It aims to reduce business’s energy consumption by encouraging their investment in more efficient plant and machinery.
 This can help reduce overall energy costs and carbon emissions, said the Treasury.

-Once businesses have fully used their £200,000 AIA, plant and machinery allowances are available at 18% main rate and 8% special rate.
+Once businesses have fully used their £200,000 annual investment allowance (AIA), plant and machinery allowances are available at 18% main rate and 8% special rate.

 However, this scheme provides an alternative 100% first-year allowance for expenditure on certain energy-saving technologies (EST) which is particularly beneficial for those businesses that have fully used their AIA.